How to Stop Procrastinating and Start Getting Things Done

 How to Stop Procrastinating

-Step 1: Your Personal Why
+Step 1: Identify Your Personal Why

-Well, the first step to overcoming procrastination is figuring out your own personal why.
+The first step to overcoming procrastination is figuring out your own personal why.

 You will need to do this on a per task basis – don’t try to tackle everything that you are putting off at once.